-The Paycheck Protection Program authorized by the CARES act of 2020 has provided emergency relief loans for millions of American small businesses, and PPP loan applications are still being accepted until May 31, 2021.
+The Paycheck Protection Program authorized by the CARES act of 2020 has provided emergency relief loans for millions of American small businesses.

 Understandably, due to the haste with which the program was enacted, there have been several updates and revisions to the PPP program rules and effective dates.
 Guidance and revisions from the Treasury on June 17, 2020 include a new “easy” PPP loan forgiveness form (Form 3508EZ) as well as clarification on how much owner compensation forgiveness may be applied for by individuals with self-employment income.
 There have been additional updates for 2021, including simplified applications and a specific forgiveness form for loans of $150,000 or less (Form 3508S).

 Let’s go over the new PPP loan forgiveness forms first.

 Womply has made email marketing truly automatic for busy small business owners and all types of independent contractors.
 Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 How do I know whether I need to use the full PPP loan forgiveness application form (3508 or 3508S), or the “3508EZ” form?

 Everyone who wants their PPP loan forgiven (meaning you don’t have to pay it back) in full or in part, must complete and submit an application for loan forgiveness.

 - Click here for the full PPP loan forgiveness application (for loans greater than $150,000)

 - Click here for the new Form 3508S (for loans of $150,000 or smaller)

 - Click here for the new Form 3508EZ application (see below if you qualify to use the EZ form)